alanconway/envoy-amqp/README.md

 An AMQP message body [consists of one of the following three choices: one or more data sections, one or more amqp-sequence sections, or a single amqp-value section.][message-format]

 A HTTP message body corresponds to an AMQP message with a single `data` section.
-The HTTP Content-Type and Content-Encoding headers corresponds to equivalent AMQP message properties.
+The HTTP Content-Type a nd Content-Encoding headers corresponds to equivalent AMQP message properties.

 If an AMQP message has multiple data sections, only the first is used, the rest